 Today’s territory of Tsalka used to be part of great trade routes back in the day.
 And a small village of Sakdrioni hides an ancient caravanserai constructed of undressed stones.
 Unfortunately, only fragments of its walls remain today, but it should have been a massive building with halls and a large fireplace.

 Trails in Tsalka cover not only its territory but also villages of neighboring municipalities.
 Some routes are marked; however, they might be outdated.
-Sadly, the infrastructure of these marked trails have limited signs and lack camping and shelter areas.
-Personally, I haven’t tried any of those trails, but I still include them for your information.
+Sadly, the infrastructure of these marked trails has limited signs and lacks camping and shelter areas.
+I haven’t tried any of those trails, but I still include them for your information.

 Manglisi-Kldekari